Vonng/pigsty/docs/c-service.md

 | default | 5436 | management | direct connection to cluster master |
 | offline | 5438 | ETL/personal user | connects directly to an available offline instance of the cluster |

-Take the meta-database `pg-meta` as an example
+Take the meta-database `pg-meta` as an example:

 ```bash
 psql postgres://dbuser_meta:DBUser.Meta@pg-meta:5433/meta # production read/write